sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist376.rst

 - Fix #456: "Reverse" corrupts 24-bit audio (https://github.com/AviSynth/AviSynthPlus/issues/456)
 - Fix BDF font rendering when it contains variable width characters like mixed Latin and CJK.
   Preparing feature request #446 (https://github.com/AviSynth/AviSynthPlus/issues/446)
+- Fix #462: Report: "AviSynth scripts don't work in a folder with a Unicode name."
+  Plugin autoload folders are internally stored in UTF-8, regardless of which Windows ANSI codepage is set.

+  * Folder names used in macros in AddAutoLoadDir (SCRIPTDIR, MAINSCRIPTDIR, PROGRAMDIR) and no longer restricted to contain ANSI-only characters
+  * Registry-backed macros that can contain plugin folder paths (USER_PLUS_PLUGINS, MACHINE_PLUS_PLUGINS, USER_CLASSIC_PLUGINS, MACHINE_CLASSIC_PLUGINS) are read in Unicode friendly way as well.
+- Fix: Not existing registry entries won't appear as a macro string in auto-load path.
+  E.g. Avisynth would automatically add ``USER_CLASSIC_PLUGINS`` at the beginning, but if no such entry exist, it kept being in the folder list as ``<current_directory>\USER_CLASSIC_PLUGINS\``.
+  Now this false entry is removed.

 Optimizations
 ~~~~~~~~~~~~~